elipec8/r6marketplace-helper/README.md

 Uses Main Ubisoft Account's Authorization Token and Headers, received from Redis service.

-* **Item Trade Stats Calculator** - recalculates Items' sale history stats in DB, such as min/max/avg/median prices, approximate price to buy in chosen time or to time to sell by chosen price, trade priorities, bases on Item's sale stats.
+* **Item Trade Stats Calculator** - recalculates Items' sale history stats in DB, such as month min/max/avg/median prices, approximate price to buy in chosen time or to time to sell by chosen price, trade priorities, bases on Item's sale stats.
 Saves recalculated stats to DB.

 * **Main User Reauthorizer** - reauthorizes Main User, which is used in **Configs Fetcher**, **Item Day Sales Ubi Stats Fetcher** and **Item Stats Fetcher** to fetch data from Ubisoft Server.
 Saves its Authorization Token and Headers to Redis service.

-* **Notifications Service** - sends notifications to User via Telegram Bot, consuming them from Kafka service.
+* **Notifications Service** - sends notifications to User via Telegram Bot, consuming requests from Kafka service.

 * **Telegram Bot Updates Consumer** - the main and only user interface.
 Provided via Telegram Bot.
-Provides methods to:
+Allows User to:
 Fetch Items by Item Filters
 Operate Trade Managers
 Operate Item Filters